-TIPs are included with every testlet and provide test administrators with information specific to that testlet, including exceptions to allowable supports, alternate text to use with human read aloud, and whether a calculator can be used.
-While a test administrator normally may use all selected PNP Profile supports, the TIP indicates when a support or tool cannot be used for a specific testlet (e.g., that a calculator is not permitted for a particular mathematics testlet).
+TIPs are included with every testlet and provide test administrators with information specific to each testlet, including exceptions to allowable supports and alternate text to use with human read aloud.
+While a test administrator normally may use all selected PNP Profile supports, the TIP indicates when a support or tool cannot be used for a specific testlet.